Overview – The Martinique Real Estate Market

 There are no restrictions on foreign nationals purchasing real estate in Martinique.

-Once you have made an offer on a property, a Purchase and Sales Agreement will be prepared by a notaire (notary).
+Once you have found a property you like and made an offer, a Purchase and Sales Agreement will be prepared by a notaire (notary).
 Once signed, you will be required to pay a deposit of at least 10% which will be held in escrow by the notaire.
 Sales are normally closed in 1-3 months, at which time a Deed of Sale will be officially registered.

 There are 2 types of property tax in Martinique – the taxe d’habitation paid by the resident and the taxe foncière based on the land and building.